xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 I also did some small changes to show the current laser power on the LCD status screen.
 These changes can be seen [in this commit](https://git.xythobuz.de/thomas/marlin/commit/58dbdff1d5b6e365bfd5ae4eeb7b42967688c51e).
-I also opened a [pull request](https://github.com/MarlinFirmware/Marlin/pull/25003) to hopefully upstream them.
+I also opened a [pull request](https://github.com/MarlinFirmware/Marlin/pull/25003) to upstream them, which was merged into `bugfix-2.1.x` in November 2022.

 Later I learned that Marlin does not allow setting home offsets further than 20mm away from endstops.
 So I also [added a custom menu command](https://git.xythobuz.de/thomas/marlin/commit/74cafcd77625003623d3a8a6378a4ff0ac6eda72) that simply executes [`G92`](https://marlinfw.org/docs/gcode/G092.html) `X0 Y0` to set the current position to zero.